|

 they might want to call.

-Economically, this flaw limited
+Economically, this flaw

-Stubblefield's income to the initial sale
+limited Stubblefield's income to the

-of equipment and the low-margin business
+initial sale of equipment and the

-of maintaining existing installations.
+low-margin business of maintaining

-Because he could not establish local
+existing installations.
+Because he could

-telephone exchanges, he had no opportunity
+he had no opportunity to earn the

-to earn the substantial cash flow from
+substantial cash flow from monthly billing

-monthly billing for connections to local
+for connections to local and, eventually,

-and, eventually, long distance networks.
+long distance networks.
+Within a year

-business was finished.
-Understandably
+Stubblefield's telephone business was

-upset at the prospect of failure just as
+prospect of failure just as he was

-he was beginning to show results, he also
+beginning to show results, he also knew

-knew that he had expertise that was
+that he had expertise that was valuable to

-valuable to his competitors.
-So he entered
+his competitors.
+So he entered into a

-into a contract with them to install Bell
+contract with them to install Bell

 telephones, and a system including five